particle-iot/docs/src/content/en/photon/shields.md

 # Shield Shield

 Sometimes life can be a little difficult in the land of electronics when two systems talk a different voltage language.
-How do you make them talk to each other without making one of them _burnout_?
+How do you make them talk to each other without making one of them _burn out_?
 The Shield Shield is the answer.
-This shield performs all the necessary voltage translation and provides an Arduino-like footprint to make it easier for you to plug in your existing Arduino shields or talk to other 5V hardware.
+This shield performs all the necessary voltage translation and provides an Arduino-compatible footprint to make it easier for you to plug in your existing Arduino shields or talk to other 5V hardware.

 ![Shield Shield]({{assets}}/images/shields/shield-shield/shield-shield.png)